Vchitect/VBench/sampled_videos/README.md

 - (1) The `per_category` zip contains 8 subfolders corresponding to videos sampled for evaluating different content categories.

 #### 1.1.
-Single-Stage Outputs (LaVie, ModelScope, CogVideo, VideoCrafter-0.9)
+Single-Stage Outputs (LaVie, ModelScope, CogVideo, VideoCrafter-0.9, Open-Sora, VideoCrafter-2.0)

-For LaVie, ModelScope, CogVideo, VideoCrafter-0.9, we provide their single-stage outputs.
+For LaVie, ModelScope, CogVideo, VideoCrafter-0.9, Open-Sora, VideoCrafter-2.0 we provide their single-stage outputs.

 We take `LaVie` as an example: